SlimeVR/SlimeVR-Docs-Site/server-setup/body-config.md

 ##### Chest (25-40) and waist (2-6) (when using additional spine trackers)
 {:.no_toc}

-Sit down hunched and modify values until waist tracker is closest to hip.
+Sit down hunched and modify values until the waist tracker is closest to hip.

 ##### Legs (80-100)
 {:.no_toc}